Call For 1st Available Consultation:

-That is because the area where Dr. Oliver works has a lot of control and influence on important posture control centers for the body.
+That is because the area where our doctors work has a lot of control and influence on important posture control centers for the body.
 The Orthospinology procedure expects to change the level and rotation on the hips, and the amount of muscle tension traveling down the whole back.
-Even if your problem is on the other end of the body from the neck, Dr. Oliver may be able to help.
+Even if your problem is on the other end of the body from the neck, our doctors may be able to help.

-In addition to the gentle Orthospinology protocol, Dr. Oliver is fully trained in several other key adjusting protocols in the low back and other areas of the spine.
+In addition to the gentle Orthospinology protocol, our doctors are fully trained in several other key adjusting protocols in the low back and other areas of the spine.

 Does the adjustment hurt at all?

 The Orthospinology procedure is purposefully gentle because of the way the body responds to sudden motion at the top of the spine.
-Dr. Oliver uses hand-held and table mounted adjusting instruments that help him re-position the upper cervical spine with very little force.
+Our doctors use hand-held and table mounted adjusting instruments that help him re-position the upper cervical spine with very little force.
 It is extremely rare for a patient to say that the adjustment hurts.

 However, like any other health care procedure, sometimes changes within the body after the adjustment can cause some temporary and minor discomfort as the body responds to its new alignment.
-Dr. Oliver will prepare you for all of these possibilities when you visit with him.
+Our doctors will prepare you for all of these possibilities when you visit with him.

 How long until I’m better?

-Upper cervical chiropractic care doesn’t provide you with any new body parts, nor does Dr. Oliver prescribe drugs that are meant to take away symptoms.
+Upper cervical chiropractic care doesn’t provide you with any new body parts, nor do our doctors prescribe drugs that are meant to take away symptoms.
 Your body is given a new sense of balance, and an opportunity for self-healing.

 All proper healing takes time, and your particular case depends on your health history, what other health challenges you may be facing, and other factors, like your current medications and your stress levels.

 That said, a majority of patients will usually feel some change within the first seven days after the initial adjustment.
 For many that will be a decrease in symptoms.
-Dr. Oliver will evaluate your situation and give you a more specific healing time frame based on the area of the body tissue involved, and your unique history.
+Our doctors will evaluate your situation and give you a more specific healing time frame based on the area of the body tissue involved, and your unique history.